-I have been asked (and usually by family or close friends) why someone would want to pay more for a photo session and print/disc with me rather than go down to their local big chain department store and purchase a session with lots of prints for $9.99.
+I have been asked (and usually by family or close friends) why someone would want to pay more for a photo session and print/digital file with me rather than go down to their local big chain department store and purchase a session with lots of prints for $9.99.
 Having been one of these consumers in the past (guilty!) before I discovered custom photography, I can honestly say that now I know and appreciate the difference (And not just because I am now a custom photographer!).
 I recently came across an article that I feel truly explains why someone would want the experience, knowledge, and talent a custom photographer brings to the table.

 Why should I choose custom photography instead of a department store/franchise studio?